stambussi/wifimanager-pico/README.md

 ## Captive Portal

-Following a similar approach to the ESP WiFiManager, if no WiFi credentials are found within EEPROM, the PicoW creates an access point with an SSID of and password of chosing.
-Once connected a captive portal is presented enabling selection of found WiFi networks and password to be entered.
+Following a similar approach to the ESP WiFiManager, if no WiFi credentials are found within EEPROM, the PicoW creates an access point with an SSID and password of chosing.
+Once connected, a captive portal is presented enabling selection of found WiFi networks and a password to be entered.
 Once validated, these credentials are saved in EEPROM and used to connect on next restart.

 The portal home page confirms the device attributes including name, maker and firmware version.